Conservatism in the United States: School prayer debate

-Reagan Era
+Reagan era

-The archetypal free market conservative administrations of the late 20th century—the Margaret Thatcher government in Britain and the Ronald Reagan administration in the U.S.—both held unfettered operation of the market to be the cornerstone of contemporary modern conservatism.
-To that end, Thatcher privatized industries and public housing, and Reagan cut the maximum capital gains tax from 28% to 20%, though in his second term he agreed to raise it back up to 28%.
+The archetypal free market conservative administrations of the late 20th century, the Margaret Thatcher government in Britain and the Reagan administration in the U.S., both held unfettered operation of the market to be the cornerstone of contemporary modern conservatism.
+Thatcher privatized industries and public housing, and Ronald Reagan cut the maximum capital gains tax from 28% to 20%, though in his second term he agreed to raise it back up to 28%.
 Reagan also cut individual income-tax rates, lowering the maximum rate from 70% to 28%.
 He increased defense spending, but liberal Democrats blocked his efforts to cut domestic spending.
 Reagan did not control the rapid increase in federal government spending or reduce the deficit, but his record looks better when expressed as a percent of the gross domestic product.
 Federal revenues as a percent of the GDP fell from 19.6% in 1981 when Reagan took office to 18.3% in 1989 when he left.
 Federal spending fell slightly from 22.2% of the GDP to 21.2%.
 This contrasts with statistics from 2004, when government spending was rising more rapidly than it had in decades.

-President Ronald Reagan set the conservative standard in the 1980s.
-By the 2010s, the Republican leaders typically claimed fealty to it.
-For example, most of the Republican candidates in 2012 "claimed to be standard bearers of Reagan's ideological legacy".
+President Reagan set the conservative standard in the 1980s, which continued until the early 21st century.
+In the 2012 Republican presidential primary, most Republican presidential candidates "claimed to be standard bearers of Reagan's ideological legacy".
 Reagan solidified Republican strength by uniting its fiscal conservatives, social conservatives, and national conservatives into a conservative coalition.
-He did so with tax cuts, continued deregulation, a greatly increased military budget, a policy of rollback of Communism (as opposed to just containing it), and appeals to family values and religious morality.
-The 1980s and beyond became known as the Reagan Era.
-Typically, conservative politicians and spokesmen in the 21st century proclaim their devotion to Reagan's ideals and policies on most social, economic, and foreign policy issues.
+He did so with tax cuts, continued deregulation, a greatly increased military budget, a policy of rollback of Communism, known as the Reagan Doctrine, and appeals to family values and religious morality.
+The 1980s came to be known as the Reagan era.